Elena' s AI Blog

 Data visualisation helps to understand the dataset better.
 We can also draw training and test performance predictions against the ground truth (or labels).
 The model’s structure itself can be drawn with the help of TensorFlow’s plot_model functionality.

-When we train models, we want to ensure that models not just learn the data “by heart” but can also work well with unseen data.
-This is called model generalisation, which can be helped by splitting our large dataset into three datasets including:
+When we train models, we want to ensure that models do not just learn the data “by heart” but can also work well with unseen data.
+This property is called model generalisation, which is supported by splitting the dataset into three subsets:

 1. the training dataset to train our model (70-80% of all data);